Deee92/journal/papers/mocking/refactoring-inheritance-mocking.md

 - Static analysis, no test execution, Java + Mockito

 ### Evaluation
+- Empirical evaluation on 5 OSS to study what can and can't be feasibly refactored automatically
-- Applicability of automatic refactoring framework to 5 OSS + 4 OSS
+- Applicability of automatic refactoring framework to 4 OSS: successfully applied to 214/610 (35%) of subclasses
-- Impact on test behavior through mutation analysis = similar fault finding capability
+- Impact on test behavior through mutation analysis: similar fault finding capability pre- and post-refactoring
-- Impact on code complexity (due to refactoring out of subclases for mocking) = decrease in code complexity
+- Impact on code complexity (due to refactoring out of subclases for mocking): decrease in code complexity since it reduces the coupling between test and production classes
-- runtime performance of refactoring framework (
+- runtime performance of refactoring framework (i.e., time it takes to identify refactoring candidates + do the actual refactoring): few minutes and few seconds, respectively
-- User study with 6 developers
+- User study with 6 developers, who rate it positively

 ### Notable
 - References